Track Etiquette: 10 Rules For Runners & Walkers

-So if you aren’t familiar with track etiquette, there are some ground rules you’ll want to get familiar with so you can respect other track-goers.
+If you aren’t familiar with track etiquette, there are some ground rules you’ll want to get familiar with so you can respect other track-goers.
 That’s what I’m sharing today!

 Also, don’t leave your gear on the track!
 Our track is next to tennis courts and the tennis players often leave their bags in the middle of the track and/or they’ll congregate on the track.
-It’s unsafe for runners as they could trip or run into someone coming around a bend – not to mention annoying for everyone else using the track!
+It’s unsafe for runners as they could trip or run into someone coming around a bend – not to mention annoying for everyone else using the track.

-Rules For Walkers on the Track
+Rules for Walkers on the Track

 Stay out of the innermost lane if you’re walking